vektra/mockery/README.md

 1. CLI arguments.
 2. Parsing of Golang code.
 New features in the Golang language will be supported in a backwards-compatible manner, except during major version bumps.
 3. Behavior of mock objects.
 Mock objects can be considered to be part of the public API.
-4. Behavior of mockery given a set of argments.
+4. Behavior of mockery given a set of arguments.

 What the version does _not_ track:
 1. The interfaces, objects, methods etc. in the vektra/mockery package.